Miranda Tapsell

-Miranda Tapsell (born 11 December 1987) is an Aboriginal Australian actress of both stage and screen, best known for her role as Cynthia in the Wayne Blair film The Sapphires and her 2015 performance as Martha Tennant in the Nine Network drama series Love Child.
+Miranda Tapsell (born 11 December 1987) is a Larrakia Aboriginal Australian actress of both stage and screen, best known for her role as Cynthia in the Wayne Blair film The Sapphires and her 2015 performance as Martha Tennant in the Nine Network drama series Love Child.
 In 2016, she portrayed Fatima in the Stan series Wolf Creek.
+She starred in and co-wrote the 2019 film Top End Wedding, as well as the 2025 Amazon Prime Video sequel series Top End Bub.

 Early life

 Tapsell was born in Darwin, Northern Territory, on 11 December 1987 to Tony and Barbara Tapsell.
 When she was five the family moved to Jabiru in West Arnhem Land, where she grew up around Kakadu National Park.
 In 2004, when she was 16, Tapsell won the Bell Shakespeare Company regional performance scholarship.
 After finishing school she moved to Sydney to study at the National Institute of Dramatic Art (NIDA) from where she graduated in 2008.